Minix

-MINIX (from mini-Unix) is a Unix-like operating system based on a microkernel architecture.
-Since version 2.0, it has been Portable Operating System Interface (POSIX) compliant.
+MINIX is a Unix-like operating system based on a microkernel architecture, first released in 1987 and written by American-Dutch computer scientist Andrew S. Tanenbaum.
+It was designed as a clone of the Unix operating system and one that could run on affordable, Intel 8086-based home computers; MINIX was targeted for use in classrooms by computer science students at universities.

-Early versions of MINIX were created by Andrew S. Tanenbaum for educational purposes.
-Starting with MINIX 3, the primary aim of development shifted from education to the creation of a highly reliable and self-healing microkernel OS.
-MINIX 3 was developed as open-source software.
+Its name comes from mini-Unix.
+MINIX was initially proprietary source-available, but was relicensed under the BSD 3-Clause to become free and open-source in 2000.
+MINIX was ported to various additional platforms in the 1990s, and version 2.0 was released in 1997 and was the first to be POSIX compliant.
+Starting with MINIX 3, released in 2005, the primary aim of development shifted from education to the creation of a highly reliable and self-healing microkernel OS.

-MINIX was first released in 1987, with its complete source code made available to universities for study in courses and research.
-It has been free and open-source software since it was relicensed under the BSD-3-Clause license in April 2000.

 Implementation

 MINIX 1.0

 Andrew S. Tanenbaum created MINIX at Vrije Universiteit in Amsterdam to exemplify the principles conveyed in his textbook, Operating Systems: Design and Implementation (1987).
 (Despite sharing a name, it has no relation to the older MINIX from Digital Systems House, Inc. based on AT&T Unix code.)

-An abridged 12,000 lines of the C source code of the kernel, memory manager, and file system of MINIX 1.0 are printed in the book.
-Prentice-Hall also released MINIX source code and binaries on floppy disk with a reference manual.
+An abridged 12,010 lines of the C source code of the kernel, memory manager, and file system of MINIX 1.0 are printed in the book.
+Prentice-Hall also released MINIX source code and executable binaries on floppy disk with a reference manual.
 MINIX 1 was system-call compatible with Seventh Edition Unix.

-Tanenbaum originally developed MINIX for compatibility with the IBM PC and IBM PC/AT 8088 microcomputers available at the time.
+Tanenbaum originally developed MINIX for compatibility with the IBM PC and IBM PC/AT microcomputers available at the time.